Things You Didn't Know About the Alamo Drafthouse

 The theaters are 18 and up, but they make exceptions for young Godard fansKeeping unaccompanied minors out makes for a better movie experience, but when a 17-year-old posted to Reddit about how badly he wanted to see Jean-Luc Godard's Goodbye to Language 3D but couldn't convince his parents to take him because it was the day of the Superbowl, the Drafthouse creative director stepped in and offered him a free ticket.
 Now thanks to one kid's desperate Reddit plea, the Drafthouse is starting a program to allow movie nerd teens to earn the right to attend without a parent.

-The Alamo took over its Downtown location in 2007, but before the two-screen theater was hosting Quote-Alongs it was showing “talking pictures” as early as 1929.
+The Ritz has a long history that includes porn, punk rock & complicated racial policiesThe Alamo took over its Downtown location in 2007, but before the two-screen theater was hosting Quote-Alongs it was showing “talking pictures” as early as 1929.
 The Chronicle published a thorough timeline of the building, noting that it was originally the only theater to allow African Americans (in the balcony), served as a XXX theater from '70-'75, hosted the likes of Black Flag during its '80s punk rock incarnation, and operated as a bar owned by the same guy behind J Black's and The Ranch.

 The first Rolling Roadshow was a Deliverance canoe trip